 - Rerouting or disposing of undeliverable mail

-*The system administrator will need specific approval from the Office of Human Resources or the appropriate designee to access these items.
+*The system administrator will need specific approval from the Office of General Counsel or the appropriate designee to access these items.
 The extent of the access will be limited to what is essentially necessary to acquire the information.

 All users should report any discovered unauthorized access attempts or other improper usage of University owned computers, networks, or other information processing equipment.
 If you observe, or have reported to you, a security or abuse problem, with any University computer or network facilities, including violation of this policy, you should notify the Chief Technology Officer, the Office of Human Resources or other appropriate administrator.